aurelia/documentation/English/docs.md

 * `canDeactivate()` - Implement this hook if you want to control whether or not the router _can navigate away_ from your view-model when moving to a new route.
 Return a boolean value, a promise for a boolean value, or a navigation command.
 * `deactivate()` - Implement this hook if you want to perform custom logic when your view-model is being navigated away from.
 You can optionally return a promise to tell the router to wait until after your finish your work.

-The `params` object will have a property for each parameter of the route that was parsed, as well as a property for each query string value. `routeConfig` will be the original route configuration object that you set up. `routeConfig` will also have a new `navModel` property, which can be used to change the document title from data loaded by your view-model.
+The `params` object will have a property for each parameter of the route that was parsed, as well as a property for each query string value. `routeConfig` will be the original route configuration object that you set up. `routeConfig` will also have a new `navModel` property, which can be used to change the document title for data loaded by your view-model.
 For example:

 ```javascript
 activate(params, routeConfig) {